Guiding Your Gifted Child

-One option is to try to get your child admitted to a school with a large percentage of gifted kids: a school in your district or an inter-district transfer.
-Of course, there also are private schools that specialize in gifted kids.
-Such schools as Nueva Day School, Town School, the College Preparatory School, and University High School (SF) may be worth the cost and travel time.
+One option is to try to get your child admitted to a school with a large percentage of high-ability and/or high achieving kids: a school in your district or an inter-district transfer.

 Skip a Grade or Four?

 Consider acceleration, grade-skipping.
-Especially with today's No Child Left Behind strictures, acceleration works better for many kids than does badgering the on-grade teacher to accommodate to your child's needs.
-Often, despite incessant tactful requests from the parent, gifted kids sit stultified in today's mixed-ability classes.
-And if a kid is active, s/he gets in trouble and often put on a Ritalin leash...at a ratio of eight boys for every one girl.
+Especially with today's focus on low-achieving students, acceleration works better for many kids than does badgering the on-grade teacher to accommodate to your child's needs.
+Often, despite incessant tactful requests from the parent, above-average kids sit stultified in today's mixed-ability classes.
+And if a kid is active, s/he gets in trouble and too often put on a Ritalin leash...at a ratio of eight boys for every one girl.

 Many parents worry that the academic benefits of grade-skipping will be outweighed by social mismatch but generally, if the receiving teacher is enthusiastic and has the child sit next to a supportive, respected student, the result is superior to the aforementioned badgering.